-XBMC Media Center review
+XBMC Media Center full review

 XBMC – what does that stand for?
 Best to get the inevitable question out of the way quickly, we think, because it’s an acronym for XBox Media Center.
 Yep.
 This software was originally an open source application for Microsoft’s PC hardware-based games console.
 Don’t let that put you off though – it’s now a cross-platform, award-winning media marvel and a suitable replacement for Front Row on any Mac OS X machine.